Communicatio Socialis

 • And thirdly, in media education, the question is posed as to how people can become or remain capable of acting and empowered in a world increasingly characterised by (digital) media.

 • In addition, media ethics issues and research touch on many other disciplines, such as psychology, political science and theology.
-Communicatio Socialis is open to these connections.

 Communicatio Socialis publishes articles in several sections:

 • Main thematic focuses: Each issue contains a thematic focus set by the editorial team and editors, with a focus on media ethics.
 As a rule, three topics are announced in advance in the print or online edition and on the website.
 Authors are invited to offer their contributions.
 In addition to academic articles, the formats in this section include reports, essays, inside views and interviews.
-The editorial team is also open to including topics in the magazine that are currently relevant to media ethics.
+The editorial team is also open to including topics in the magazine that are currently relevant to media ethics..

 • Basic concepts of communication and media ethics (series): In each issue of the magazine, different authors from media ethics and its neighbouring disciplines present terms relevant to media ethics.
 The series, which is based on definitions and discourse, aims to offer students as well as communication and media practitioners a basic conceptual orientation.